mmbman/Katagiri/1986-05-03-Ten-Grave-Prohibitory-Precepts.md

 For instance, when you awaken from sleep, can you understand the real reality that awakening is awakening?
 Do you?
 You say, “I understand awakening” – [what does that mean]?
 [Let’s imagine that] there is a very thin partition.
 The left side is *A*, and the right side is *B*.
 And then *A* is the sleeping world, the sphere of sleeping; and then the sleeping goes through this partition and I enter the *B* world, so-called awakening.
 So you say, “I awake from sleep.”
 Then, what do you mean “awakening”?
 Which kind of awakening do you understand?
 Which is *A* and *B*; what kind of awakening do you understand?
 Please tell me.

-**Question**: The transition from one to the other?
+**Question:** The transition from one to the other?

-**Katagiri**: Yes.
+**Katagiri:** Yes.
 The transition – but what do you mean by *transition*?
 Transition is questionable too. *[He laughs.]* (*Transcriber’s Note:* This section is difficult to transcribe.)
 [I may still think] awakening [as the transition] is the result or effect of awakening.
 In other words, the idea of awakening you understand is just an idea, so-called *A* and *B*, before or after real awakening itself; you don’t know real awakening, because real awakening is [that you have to pass through this partition].
 Temporarily I say “partition”, but this partition means awakening is awakening.
 This partition is a world [in] which awakening is awakening constantly.
 This is called *moment*.

 [...]
 You say this moment – *[finger snap]* – is still the idea of moment, idea of time, [that] you can catch.
 But 2500 years ago, already the *Abhidharma* talked about the very shortest period of time, so-called 1/75th of a moment, or 1/60th of a moment.